 Importing Clients From a CSV / Excel File

-vCita supports bulk import of clients from any file in CSV / Excel format.
-Using a CSV / Excel file for the import gives you the flexibility of importing data for customized client fields so you can collect specific information that is helpful for your business needs.
-In addition, client status, time zone, tags and notes can be imported directly into the relevant portions of the Client Cards.
+vcita supports bulk import of clients from any file in CSV/Excel format.
+Using a CSV/Excel file for the import gives you the flexibility of importing data into customized client fields so you can collect and store specific information that is helpful for your business needs and workflows.
+In addition, client status, time zones, tags and notes can be imported directly into the relevant sections of the client card.

 The Import your data window opens.

-- You will be prompted to specify the import file.
+- After making your selection, you will be prompted to drag and drop or upload the import file.

-After specifying the file, a field mapping page opens.
-Column headers of the import file are listed on the left side of list.
+The field mapping page opens.
+The column headers of the import file are listed on the left-hand side.
 The labels of the fields in your Client Card settings are listed on the right (if you need to add more contact and client fields to your vcita account, you can do so under Settings > Client and Contact info.

-- By default, contacts who already appear on your Client list will NOT be imported.
-If you want to import existing contacts, select the Overwrite radio button.
-(If you choose this option, the current data on their Client cards will be overwritten.)
+- By default, contacts who are already in your Clients list will NOT be imported.
+If you want to import new data into existing contacts, select the Overwrite radio button. (the current data on their client cards will be overwritten.)

-- When the process is complete, you will receive an import summary via email.
+- When the import is complete, you will receive an import summary via email.

 - Refresh the Clients page to view the imported contacts.

-For a successful import, your CSV / Excel file needs to be built using a specific structure and syntax.
+For a successful import, your CSV/Excel file needs to have a specific structure and syntax.
 The following sections explain how to set up your file correctly:

 - Structure and Syntax Guidelines